-Metro accomplished much in Fiscal Year 2015-16 on behalf of its citizens.
-Metro completed the third year of work funded by the voter-approved Parks and Natural Areas Local Option Levy.
-The agency has purchased a total of 5,196 acres of land to protect habitat and water quality under the 2006 Natural Areas Bond.
-The Oregon Zoo completed the six acre Elephant Lands exhibit and began construction on the Zoo Education Center.
+Metro accomplished much in Fiscal Year 2016-17 on behalf of its citizens.
+Metro completed the fourth year of work funded by the voter-approved Parks and Natural Areas Local Option Levy.
+The agency has purchased a total of 6,249 acres of land to protect habitat and water quality under the 2006 Natural Areas Bond.
+The Oregon Zoo completed construction on the Zoo Education Center.
 Metro collaborated with citizens and state, city, county, and special district partners to develop innovative plans for the future of the Southwest Corridor and for the Powell/Division Corridor.
-The Metro Council also adopted the Strategic Plan to Advance Racial Equity, Diversity and Inclusion, a plan that outlines a path for improving equity at Metro, and measuring whether we are meeting our equity goals in our programs, services and policies.
+The Metro Council continued implementation of its Strategic Plan to Advance Racial Equity, Diversity and Inclusion, a plan that outlines a path for improving equity at Metro, and measuring whether we are meeting our equity goals in our programs, services and policies.
 These programs and projects continue to show the good work of the employees of Metro and their commitment to Making a Great Place.